nf-core/eager/docs/usage.md

 Note the following important points and limitations for setting up:

 - The TSV must use actual tabs (not spaces) between cells.
-- *File* names must be unique irregardless of file path, due to risk of over-writing (see:
+- *File* names must be unique regardless of file path, due to risk of over-writing (see:
   [https://github.com/nextflow-io/nextflow/issues/470](https://github.com/nextflow-io/nextflow/issues/470)).
   - If it is 'too late' and already have duplicate file names, a work around is